SafetyDav3/cnc-sprayer/README.md

 | Quadrant 3 & 4 | Working program | ⛔     | Not started |
 | Quadrant All   | Working program | ⛔     | Not started |

+## TODO: Miscellaneous

+- Move the starting position "Home" as the machine has been rotated 180 degrees

 ## Mach3 G-code Information

 - [PDF format](https://machmotion.com/documentation/Software/Mach3/Mach3%20G-Code%20Manual.pdf) G-Code guide for Mach3